Friday, October 25, 2024 to Saturday, October 26, 2024

 Chair: Thu Ba Nguyen Hoai (UCLA)

-- Thai: Yingyot Kanchina (Mahidol University); Shoichi Iwasaki (UCLA) - "Laughter and Affective Common Ground: How to get acquainted with a stranger in Covid-19 conversations in Thai"
+- Thai: Yingyot Kanchina (Mahidol University); Shoichi Iwasaki (UCLA) - "Laughter and Affective Common Ground: How to Get Acquainted with a Stranger in COVID-19 Conversations in Thai"

-- Vietnamese: Mayumi Adachi (Tokyo University of Foreign Studies) - "Vietnamese utterance-final particles as common ground management devices: The case of đấy, cơ, and ý"
+- Vietnamese: Mayumi Adachi (Tokyo University of Foreign Studies) - "Vietnamese Utterance-final Particles as Common Ground Management Devices: The case of đấy, cơ, and ý"

-OCTOBER 26, 2024 | Register here to attend in-person on October 26.
+Register here to attend on Zoom.

 8:30am – 9am: Registration